The Fagnano Triangle Patrolling Problem: Related Work

 \section{Related Work}

 Patrolling problems are a fundamental class of problems in computational geometry, combinatorial optimization, and robotics that have attracted significant research interest in recent years.
-Due to their practical applications, they have received extensive treatment in the realm of robotics, see for example~\cite{ARSTMCC04,C04,EAK09,ESK08,HK08,MRZD02,YWB03}, as well as surveys~\cite{basilico2022recent,HuangZHH19,PortugalR11}.
-When patrolling is seen as part of infrastructure security, it leads to a number of optimization problems~\cite{KranakisK15}, with one particular example being the identification of network failures or web pages requiring indexing~\cite{MRZD02}.
+Due to their practical applications, they have received extensive treatment in the realm of robotics, see for example~\citep{ARSTMCC04,C04,EAK09,ESK08,HK08,MRZD02,YWB03}, as well as surveys~\citep{basilico2022recent,HuangZHH19,PortugalR11}.
+When patrolling is seen as part of infrastructure security, it leads to a number of optimization problems~\citep{KranakisK15}, with one particular example being the identification of network failures or web pages requiring indexing~\citep{MRZD02}.

-Combinatorial trade-offs of triangle edge visitation costs have been explored in~\cite{GeorgiouKP21}.
+Combinatorial trade-offs of triangle edge visitation costs have been explored by~\cite{GeorgiouKP21}.
 In contrast, the current work pertains to the cost associated with the perpetual monitoring of the triangle edges by a single unit speed agent.
 Numerous variations of similar patrolling problems have been explored in computational geometry, which vary depending on the application domain, patrolling specifications, agent restrictions, and computational abilities.
-Many efficient algorithms have been developed for several of these variants, utilizing a range of techniques from graph theory, computational geometry, and optimization, see survey \cite{czyzowicz2019patrolling} for some recent developments.
-Some examples of studied domains include the bounded line segment~\cite{KawamuraK15}, networks~\cite{YWB03}, polygonal regions~\cite{TanJ14}, trees~\cite{CzyzowiczKKT16}, disconnected fragments of one dimensional curves~\cite{CollinsCGKKKMP13}, arbitrary polygonal environments~\cite{PasqualettiFB10} (with a reduction to graphs), or even 3-dimensional environments~\cite{FredaGPGDSC19}.
+Many efficient algorithms have been developed for several of these variants, utilizing a range of techniques from graph theory, computational geometry, and optimization, see survey by \cite{czyzowicz2019patrolling} for some recent developments.
+Some examples of studied domains include the bounded line segment in~\citep{KawamuraK15}, networks in~\citep{YWB03}, polygonal regions in~\citep{TanJ14}, trees in~\citep{CzyzowiczKKT16}, disconnected fragments of one dimensional curves in~\citep{CollinsCGKKKMP13}, arbitrary polygonal environments in~\citep{PasqualettiFB10} (with a reduction to graphs), or even 3-dimensional environments in~\citep{FredaGPGDSC19}.